Valdecy/C4.5/README.md

 # C4.5

 C4.5 Algorithm uses Entropy and Information Gain Ratio measures to analyse categorical and numerical data.
 The function returns: 1) The decision tree rules.
 2) The total number of rules.
+You can try it in [Colab](https://colab.research.google.com/drive/1upOPNWJbMEW5BOUIuy2Ubna3vOpV4NYs?usp=sharing)

 * Xdata = Dataset Attributes